Who Needs Physiotherapy?

 Is physiotherapy covered by provincial health care?
 Am I covered?

 You may qualify for Alberta Health Services Funding if you have broken a bone (fracture), had a musculoskeletal surgery or qualify as low income.
 Please check with Alberta Health Services or call our office to see if you qualify.
+You can find out more information here.

 Do you offer direct billing?